stevenhan1991/stevenhan1991.github.io/_pages/about.md

 <h1 id='research'>Research</h1>
 My research lies at the intersection of scientific visualization, human-computer interaction, and machine learning.
 Scientific simulations generate vast amounts of volumetric data essential for understanding various natural phenomena.
 My works seek to address the following key challenges:
 <ul>
-<li> <span style="color: #0067B1; font-weight: bold;"> How can we develop algorithms to efficiently and effectively manage large-scale simulation data? </span> Representative papers include <a href='https://ieeexplore.ieee.org/abstract/document/10371224/'>KD-INR</a> and <a href='https://ieeexplore.ieee.org/abstract/document/9852325/'>CoordNet</a>. </li>
+<li> <span style="color: #0067B1; font-weight: bold;"> How can we develop learning-driven algorithms to efficiently and effectively manage large-scale simulation data for the prupose of data reudction and visualization? </span> Representative papers include <a href='https://ieeexplore.ieee.org/abstract/document/10371224/'>KD-INR</a> and <a href='https://ieeexplore.ieee.org/abstract/document/9852325/'>CoordNet</a>. </li>
 <li> <span style="color: #DC5541; font-weight: bold;"> How can we design generative models to rapidly produce scientific data? </span> Representative papers include <a href='https://ieeexplore.ieee.org/document/9230431/'>V2V</a> and <a href='https://ieeexplore.ieee.org/document/9552857/'>STNet</a>. </li>
 <li><span style="color: #B86CE4; font-weight: bold;"> How can we build intelligent, interactive systems that empower domain scientists to explore and visualize volumetric data for better decision-making and deeper insights? </span> Representative papers include <a href='https://ieeexplore.ieee.org/abstract/document/8532319' >FlowNet</a> and DTBIA. </li>
 </ul>
 The goal of my research is to answer these questions.

 <h1 id="students">To Prospective Students</h1>
 [<b>Ph.D.
-Applicant </b>] I plan to recuit 2-3 students in 2026 Fall.
+Applicant</b>] I plan to recuit 2-3 students in 2026 Fall.
 If you are interested in working with me, please send an email to hanjun@ust.hk and fill out this <a href='https://forms.gle/FBWqxbXtYLyB9Rkw9'>form</a>.
 <br />

-[<b> Research Assistant and Visiting Student </b>] I have several openings for research assistant and visiting positions focused on developing machine learning-driven solutions for ocean visualization.
+[<b>Research Assistant and Visiting Student</b>] I have several openings for research assistant and visiting positions focused on developing machine learning-driven solutions for ocean visualization.
 Interested students are encouraged to reach out via email for further discussion.
 <br />

 Email Subject: School-Name-Intended Position (Ph.D./Research Assistant/Visiting Student)